 This sticky ginger loaf cake should not be compared to a McVitie's Jamaican ginger cake in any way.
 It's really quite different and a delight in its own right:

-- There’s a triple hit of ginger as this cake is made using ground ginger, stem ginger and stem ginger syrup.
+- There's a triple hit of ginger: This cake is made using ground ginger, stem ginger and stem ginger syrup for a cosy, warming taste.

-- This sticky ginger loaf cake is a fantastic option for those less keen on iced cakes such as my vegan ginger cake.
+- No icing: This sticky ginger loaf cake is a fantastic option for those less keen on iced cakes such as my vegan ginger cake.

-- A slice is lovely with a cup of tea or coffee but goes equally well with a drizzle of custard (cosy, happy sighs).
+- Versatile: A slice of this stem ginger cake is lovely with a cup of tea or coffee but goes equally well with a drizzle of custard (cosy, happy sighs).

 Ingredients notes

-Ginger: for an extravaganza of warming spice, I’ve included ground ginger and chunks of stem ginger in this recipe for sticky ginger cake.
-I’ve also drizzled stem ginger syrup (directly from the jar) over the top of the cake.
+Ginger: For an extravaganza of warming spice, I've included ground ginger and chunks of stem ginger in this sticky ginger cake recipe.
+I've also drizzled stem ginger syrup (directly from the jar) over the top of the cake.
 Expect plenty of zingy flavour.

-Light muscovado sugar: this is the best option to marry against the ginger-spice profile of this cake.
+Light muscovado sugar: This is the best option to marry against the spice profile of this cake.
 It also enhances the colour of this sticky ginger loaf cake, helping to turn it a deliciously enchanting amber colour.

 Soured cream: I often add either soured cream or Greek yoghurt to my cake batters as it adds fantastic texture to the bake and turns the crumb deliciously soft.
 Although I've stipulated soured cream in this recipe if you have Greek yoghurt to hand it works equally well.